-- Microsoft Office 2007 (or later) Suite: Word, Excel, PowerPoint, Access (or another comparable software package that opens and edits these file types). - •Adobe Photoshop (Available in RBD library and in the classrooms) or similar image editing software.
+- Microsoft Office 2007 (or later) Suite: Word, Excel, PowerPoint, Access (or another comparable software package that opens and edits these file types). - •Inspiration (Available in the LRC and in the classrooms). - •Adobe Photoshop (Available in RBD library and in the classrooms) or similar image editing software.